-- Certificate of Immunization Compliance (Form 121) MUST be signed by the District Health Officer, a physician, or a nurse Or - Certificate of Medical Exemption (Form 122) is not computer generated.
-This form MUST be signed by the District Health Officer (refer to the Medical Exemption section for specific information.)
+- Certificate of Immunization Compliance (Form 121) MUST be signed by the Regional Health Officer, a physician, or a nurse Or - Certificate of Medical Exemption (Form 122) NOT computer generated.
+This form MUST be signed by the State Epidemiologist or Deputy State Epidemiologist (refer to the Medical Exemption section for specific information).